Bipolar disorder is a mental health condition that can affect various aspects of a person’s life, from activity levels to thought processes.

 Your bipolar disorder treatment is tailored to your specific needs and preferences.
 Therapies may vary based on your symptom severity, treatment goals and your response to different approaches.
 A mental health professional, such as a psychiatrist or therapist, can determine the best combination for you.

-Receiving care at our bipolar disorder inpatient treatment center
+Receiving care at our bipolar disorder inpatient treatment centers

-You’ll receive exceptional bipolar disorder inpatient treatment at Geisinger Behavioral Health, including a comprehensive daily schedule tailored to your age and specific needs.
+You can receive exceptional bipolar disorder inpatient treatment at Geisinger Behavioral Health Centers, including a comprehensive daily schedule that is tailored to your age and specific needs.

 - Group therapy, offered three times per day